 Next, the ‘headphone’ icon in the corner takes us to the ‘Audio’ option of consuming Medium content, and you’ll see that the same visual elements are used, which were seen in the start screen.

 This seems to indicate that Medium’s “main” function is reading stories but it also has a separate component: audio, which has its own space, in-app, but an entirely different experience.

 Back in the day, when the allure and promise of “futuristic” web design templates was that they were “responsive,” this was an additional perk.
 Now, it’s a staple.
-How do the visual elements and interface’s design react on different screens?
+How do the visual elements and web app interface design react on different screens?
 Are elements rearranged properly so that they might tile themselves different but the main visual look and style remains the same?

 Customizability, of course, has to do with this level of responsiveness but it also has to do with user accounts.
 As you can see in the Medium example above, the app’s screens and content delivery is personalized for a particular user’s account.

-Later on in this article, we’ll take a look at how one SaaS product is using email marketing techniques to personalize the user’s interaction with its web app.
+Later on in this article, we’ll take a look at how one SaaS product is using email marketing techniques to personalize the user’s interaction with its web design.

-UI designers make certain design decisions, not only to make the visual identity of a brand’s app or website look and feel consistent.
+UI designers make certain design decisions, not only to make the visual identity of a brand’s intuitive app design or website look and feel consistent.
 They’re also subtly guiding the end user’s decisions on how to access, navigate and flow through the experience of interactivity.